APA citations

 The information below is drawn from the Publication Manual of the American Psychological Association, 7th ed.
 In order to find a more in-depth explanation of any item below, be sure to buy a copy for yourself or check one out from VCU Libraries.

-Select a header below to learn more about APA formatting.
+Select a header below to learn more about writing in APA.

 - Font options: Calibri (11pt), Arial (11pt), Lucida (10pt), Times New Roman (12pt), Georgia (11pt)